Ifhamahmed/Ifham_Ahmed_ProjectA_Code/README.md

 # Project A Code - Ifham Ahmed
 Semantic Segmentation Using Adversarial Networks - Project A

-Author: Ifham Abdul Latheef Ahmed
+Author: Ifham Abdul Latheef Ahmed/
 Institution: Monash University Malaysia

 This repository contains the entire source code for Project A of my final year project.